-Another unique ingredient is sea parsley, which helps the skin in many ways (47-49).
-It has anti-oxidant properties because of its high vitamin C content, wound healing capabilities due to its high content of vitamin A, and antimicrobial properties.
+Another unique ingredient is sea parsley.
+It helps the skin in many ways (47-49).
+Being high in vitamin C content, it has wound healing capabilities (due to its high content of vitamin A), and antimicrobial properties.
 Sea parsley can also decrease sebum production to help with oily, acne-prone skin.

-Vitamin E is a potent antioxidant which, helps protect your skin from the harmful UV rays of the sun which can cause skin cancer and wrinkles (1).
+Vitamin A is excellent for anti-aging and acne-prone skin (1).
+It can assist in promoting collagen production and combating oxidative stress caused by free radicals.
+Vitamin E is a potent antioxidant which helps protect your skin from the harmful UV rays, which can caused wrinkles and skin cancer (1).

 - Protects skin from UV rays